whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 }
 ```

-And add a sample callback for `onPreview` prop from the `App` component.
+And pass a sample callback for `onPreview` prop from the `App` component.
+So we can test the callback.

 ```tsx
 # src/App.tsx